 So for students at school, what career choices do they make?
 Do they pursue further education, or vocational training?
 Learning analytics can inform the choice or next step in their education journey.

-For students at college once a qualification has been achieved do they continue with further studies at university or enter the world of work?
-Learning analytics can identify which course, college or qualification is the best fit for the student and help institutions ensure students are competent and ready for work.
+For students in a vocational institution once a qualification has been achieved do they continue with further studies at university or enter the world of work?
+Learning analytics can identify which course, institution or qualification is the best fit for the student and help them to ensure students are competent and ready for work.
 Historical data from the sector, jobs, and employers that students are matched with can be used to provide evidence and predict typical outcomes for the curriculum or course a student is studying.

 For students at university they can assess their options.
 Is it worth doing a placement?
 What are the outcomes of this based on previous student choices?
 Will it help them gain the employment they seek?